calvinfroedge/codeigniter-payments/README.md

 ## Configuration

-To create a config file, copy a config file from src/php-payments/config/drivers for a driver you want to use into the spark config folder.
+To create a config file, copy a config file from src/php-payments/config/drivers for a driver you want to use into the spark config/{driver_name} folder.
 The name of the file should stay the same.
 You will, however, need to make each param inside the config file reside inside a an array matching the gateway name.
 For example:

 ```php
 $config = array(